 Landowners can take some measures, including keeping field gates locked and fencing off vulnerable areas.
 However, a determined person won't be easily deterred from abandoning horses on private land.
 It has been reported that fly grazers have cut barbed wire and even removed fences to gain entry to private property.

 Unfortunately there is very little help available to land owners who find horses abandoned on their land.
 The Animals Act 1971 favours the care of the animal, and therefore the abandoner over the landowner.
-A major problem is that fly grazers often return at a later date, so even if horses are recovered by their owners, the landowner may find himself with another collection of animal's days later.
+A major problem is that fly grazers often return at a later date, so even if horses are recovered by their owners, the landowner may find himself with another collection of new animals just a few days later.

 It is very difficult to obtain a passport for a horse with a history that cannot be confirmed.